gr3yknigh1/async-http-downloader/README.md

 - Bad exception handling during `Action` execution in threads
 - Can't execute program in other folder except project's root.
-This is because 7z's dll path is hardcoded which I'm passing to `bit7z` library (possibly just add `ActionBuilder` and pass by cli interaface path to 7z's dll or pass path to dll folder for lookup)
+This is because 7z's dll path is hardcoded which I'm passing to `bit7z` library (possibly just add `ActionBuilder` and pass by cli interaface path to 7z's dll)
 - Possible unsafe access to `Task` and their status in threads